Self-Assessment and Lifelong Learning

 Continuing Medical Education (CME)—Lifelong Learning

-All Diplomates of the American Board of Family Medicine must meet the continuing medical education requirements before being allowed to take the MC-FP Examination.
-Formal refresher courses and seminars of high quality are preferred to fulfill any additional CME required, beyond MC-FP modules/activities completed.
+All Diplomates of the American Board of Family Medicine must meet the continuing medical education requirements before being allowed to take the Family Medicine Certification Examination.
+Formal refresher courses and seminars of high quality are preferred to fulfill any additional CME required, beyond Family Medicine Certification activities completed.

-Candidates last certified 2011 and beyond will be required to submit 150 hours of acceptable CME accumulated on an ongoing basis during each 3 year stage in the continuous MC-FP process.
-CME credits must be submitted/verified by the 3 year stage deadlines.
+Candidates last certified 2011 and beyond will be required to submit 150 hours of acceptable CME accumulated on an ongoing basis during each 3-year stage in the continuous Family Medicine Certification process.
+CME credits must be submitted/verified by the 3-year stage deadlines.

 Candidates last certified 2003-2010 will be required to submit 300 hours of acceptable CME accumulated during the six (6) calendar years prior to the examination year.
 CME credits must be submitted/verified by the published deadline for completing all application components.